 However, not all colors mean the same thing to all regions of the world.

-Specific colors that resonate with North American shoppers may be different than those from Asian shoppers.
+Specific color combinations that resonate with North American shoppers may be different than those from Asian shoppers based on cultural differences.

 With this in mind, here are several colors and what emotions or feelings they invoke in different cultures.